 For employees required to work at night, the employer would be required to provide reflective garments and headlamps or other approved lighting for work areas, and to conduct safety meetings advising H-2A employees of the location of certain items, including bathrooms and rest areas.

-Status: Passed the Assembly and has passed the Senate Labor and Judiciary Committees and is pending in the Senate Appropriations Committee.
-This bill appears heavily opposed, and a very similar bill (SB 1102) was vetoed by Governor Newsom in 2020.
+Status: Passed the Assembly and is pending in the Senate.
+This bill appears heavily opposed and a very similar bill (SB 1102) was vetoed by Governor Newsom in 2020.